wong-justin/fast-bible/README.md

     - app checks github page for new release maybe
 - prevent slow loading + white dialog on initial setup download?
 - simplified regex, eg shortcuts for case sensitive, exact match, etc
+- implement filterableList default filter as ordered by index of regex search (allowing both caps,lower,space, and unspaced)

 - generalize for other languages